SrNightmare09/night-already/README.md

 # Night Already 🌙
 A Visual Studio Code theme for the ones who code all day.
 Perfect for the all-nighters who have caffeine ☕️ by their side.
-Hey, it's night already!
 Perfect mixture of contrast and comfort.
 This theme is well suitable for anyone who loves dark themes. ✨

 ## Preview
 <img src = "https://github.com/SrNightmare09/night-already/blob/master/preview.png?raw=true">